 KNOW THE TRIGGERS.
-ARE YOU...
+ARE YOU

-- Worried when others finish first? - Focused on whether the classroom is too guiet or noisy? - Worried about having enough time to do your best? - Overwhelmed with the amount of information presented? - Having difficulty with reading directions or understanding the test's instructions?
+- Worried when others finish first? - Focused on whether the classroom is too guiet or noisy? - Worried about your having enough time to do your best? - Unable to formulate an answer to a question? - Overwhelmed with the amount of information presented? - Having difficulty with reading directions or understanding the test's instructions?